dsc-courses/dsc10-2025-fa/syllabus.md

 To prevent these issues, it is important that you let the autograder run on Gradescope until it shows you under “Public Tests” that all public test cases passed.
 Do not navigate away from Gradescope until you see this confirmation that your submission was able to be successfully graded!

 If you happen to make one of the above mistakes and you notice it yourself within 48 hours of the deadline, please resubmit your assignment.
+Since we always grade your latest submission, a resubmission after the deadline will use up slip days.
 If it is more than 48 hours since the deadline, please reach out to a staff member and we may allow you to resubmit it late, at the cost of 2 slip days.
 It is your responsibility to ensure that all assignments are submitted correctly.